 Odell Lake.

-The train climbing to the Summit Tunnel which we went through then descended the grade.
+Climbing to the Summit Tunnel, which we went through, then descended the grade.

 A few scenes from our descent from Cascade Summit.
-I put on "Indiana Jones and the Kingdom of the Crystal Skull" and obtained a 6:30 PM dinner reservation, learning that due to our lateness, all coach passengers would be fed by the dining car staff.
-Our ETA into Portland was now 8:51 PM as of 6:00 PM.
-I went to the dining car at 6:30 PM and was seated with Jeff and his wife.
-We stopped in Eugene and left there at 6:38 PM {12:36 PM}.
-I had the steak and lava cake for dessert.
-After dinner, we stopped in Albany and departed there at 7:24 PM {1:22 PM}, then it was onto Salem, where we left at 8:14 PM {1:56 PM}.
+I started to watch "Indiana Jones and the Kingdom of the Crystal Skull" and obtained a 6:30 PM dinner reservation, learning that due to our lateness, all coach passengers would be fed by the dining car staff and our estimated time of arrival in Portland was now 8:51 PM as of 6:00 PM.
+I went to the dining car at 6:30 PM and was seated with Jeff and his wife and enjoyed the steak and lava cake for dessert.
+We stopped in Eugene and left there at 6:38 PM {12:36 PM}, then after dinner, we stopped in Albany, departing there at 7:24 PM {1:22 PM}, then it was onto Salem, where we left at 8:14 PM {1:56 PM}.
 Now we made the final sprint into Portland, arriving there at 9:22 PM {3:22 PM}.
 It had been a unique trip aboard the Coast Starlight.